Caley72/Caley72/README.md

 - **Email**: meowsetoverride@gmail.com

 ## Fun Fact
-> "If the plan doesm't work change the plan, but never the goal." – A random Stray Cat
+> "If the plan doesn't work, change the plan, but never the goal." – A random Stray Cat

-> "You can't be peaceful unless you're capable of violence otherwise you are just harmless." – That Cat that comes to your door ever morning
+> "You can't be peaceful unless you're capable of violence, otherwise you are just harmless." – That Cat that comes to your door ever morning